-Hardening Step 7: Disable TLS 1.0 and 1.1 when not using an Emerald card reader
+Hardening Step 8: Disable TLS 1.0 and 1.1 when not using an Emerald card reader

 To harden an AC2000 system that does not use Emerald card readers, contact CEM support to disable TLS 1.0 and TLS 1.1 from the system.
-For more information, see Support.
+For more information, contact Support at the beginning of this document.

-2.10.2 AC2000 System using Emerald card reader(s).
+2.11.2 AC2000 System using Emerald card reader(s).